 Once cleaned, line the shrimp up in a row back to back.
 Cut straight through the shrimp in a straight line making medium-small slices of shrimp.

-The recipe below available on a printable card is for 4 medium sized stuffed tomatoes.
-The best part is the recipes is scaleable.
+The recipe below available on a printable card is for 4 medium-sized stuffed tomatoes.
+The best part is the recipes are scaleable.
 You can double it, no problem.
-My only suggestion is to dial back the about of ol bay you add.
+My only suggestion is to dial back the about of old bay you add.

 When making 4 stuffed tomatoes you need one ear of corn, making 6 stuffed tomatoes you'll need one and a half ear of corn, and if you're making 8 stuffed tomatoes you'll need 2 ears of corn.
 The whole recipe works that way; which is nice and helps when needing to adjust for the number of servings you'd like to make

 An easy way to cut the corn off the cob - makes less of a mess.

 Be sure to chop up the corn some.
-Think about each kernels being chopped into thirds.
+Think about each kernel being chopped into thirds.
 The reason is the end result.
 You want a nice mouth to feel while eating the dish.
 All chopped ingredients work this way.
-You cut, chop, dice to fit the recipe you’re making.
-In this case, we are filling tomatoes which aren’t very big, so we chop to a smaller size.
+You cut, chop, dice to fit the recipe you're making.
+In this case, we are filling tomatoes which aren't very big, so we chop to a smaller size.

 Shrimp & Crab Stuffed Tomatoes w/ Summer Corn

 - 1 Ear of Corn on the Cob

 - 1 Tbsp of additional Pepper like Orange Bell Pepper

 - 1 Tbsp of Ranch Dressing or Mayo

 - Top with cheese or breadcrumbs